wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-Get started: download Zedity now and see the difference for yourself!

 **Here is why people love Zedity:**

 * **Total Design Freedom**: unprecedented flexibility and possibilities to achieve any desired result.
 For example, what if you'd like to place text partially overlapping or around some images, which you also want to be a bit rotated and have a cool shadow effect too?
 It's just impossible with the standard WordPress visual editor, isn't it?
 Zedity enables you to do anything you want!